pent0/FRSML/README.md

       >I don't know if CMake have a gui version on linuxz, but probally it does.

   ###WISH SOMEONE CAN CONTRIBUTE WITH ME.
-IF GIVE ME SOME ISSUE BENTOCHAN NEED ERRORS AND BUGS TO SMASH.
+IF GIVE ME SOME ISSUE BENTOKUN NEED ERRORS AND BUGS TO SMASH.
-     + I mean if you want to contribute, hit me up with something (pull request, maybe?)
+     + I mean if you want to contribute, hit me up with something (pull request, maybe?).
+And bentokun sorry, bentokun don't speak English.